 Sustainability of Fiscal Policy

 The combination of the BAK Taxation Index (EATR tax burden) and the sustainability of fiscal policy provides a comprehensive picture of the tax attractiveness of a location.
 The sustainability of a location's fiscal policy is an indicator of the health of the public budget and thus of the durability of the current tax level: in sustainably financed locations, the tax level is secure in the longer term; in locations that are not sustainably financed, there is a threat of tax increases.
-The "fiscal gap" indicator used by the EU is used as a sustainability criterion here.
+The "fiscal gap" indicator is used as a sustainability criterion.
 This indicator shows how much a country's (or canton's) budget would have to be adjusted in order to achieve the so-called Maastricht criterion (a national debt of 60% of GDP) within a period of fifteen years.

 Methodology